evereux/pycatia/README.rst

 public function to it.
 Otherwise, pycatia uses the VB method directly but exposes it within the same python class.

-There is now further functionality available which can be seen by looking at the examples provided and reading the API at pycatia.readthedocs.io_.
+There is now a lot more functionality available which can be seen by looking at the examples provided and reading the API at pycatia.readthedocs.io_.